Save big (up to $1,875) on small business tools with our free membership, business.com+

 Source: Sanket Shah

-Additionally, clearly placed labels help tell the complete story further and decrease the amount of time it takes to process the information.
+Put clear labels on charts and graphs.
+Doing this will help tell the complete story, avoid miscommunication and decrease the amount of time it takes for an audience to process the information.

 2. Exaggerated scaling